 The Group is exposed to many different risks, and some of them may inevitably materialize, usually as financial losses.
 As a consequence, the Group must hold capital to absorb losses and have available liquidity to ensure that all obligations and commitments can be met, even if losses are accompanied by weakened investor confidence.
-This, in turn, requires stable funding.

-The overall structure of the balance sheet is managed for the purpose of mitigating risks.
-Capital must be adequate, funding must be stable, and a liquidity buffer must be maintained to allow the Group to serve its customers and contribute to financial stability in the economy at large through the economic cycle.
+The overall structure of the balance sheet is managed to mitigate risks.
+Capital must be adequate, funding must be stable, and a liquidity buffer must be maintained to allow the Group to serve its customers and contribute to financial stability through the economic cycle.

-In the Capital Policy and the Liquidity Policy, the Board of Directors has defined the overall principles and standards for managing liquidity, funding and capital.
-These are further specified in other governing documents, and adherence is monitored on an ongoing basis.
+In the Liquidity Policy and the Capital Policy, the Board of Directors has defined the overall principles and standards for managing liquidity, funding and capital.
+These are further specified in other governance documents, and adherence is monitored on an ongoing basis.

-The Group All Risk Committee has established two subcommittees to address liquidity, funding and capital risks: Group ALCO and the BSRC.
-The Group ALCO is anchored in the first line of defense, while the BSRC is anchored in the second line of defense.
-The chairman of the Group ALCO is the CFO, while the CRO chairs the BSRC.
-Other members include representatives from Group Treasury, Group Finance, Markets & Transaction Banking, and Group Risk Management.
-Business units are also represented on the Group ALCO.
+The Group All Risk Committee has established two subcommittees to address liquidity, funding and capital risks: Group ALCO and the Group BSRC.
+The Group ALCO is anchored in the first line of defense and is chaired by the CFO, while the Group BSRC is anchored in the second line of defense and is chaired by the CRO.

-The Group ALCO has a strategic focus on asset and liability management components, such as net interest income, capital allocation, funds transfer pricing ("FTP") as well as interest and FX risks on the balance sheet, in accordance with the Liquidity Policy and the Market Risk Policy.
+The Group ALCO has a strategic focus on asset and liability management components, such as net interest income, capital allocation, funds transfer pricing ("FTP") as well as interest and FX risks on the balance sheet.
+The committee includes members from business units and CFO Area and observers from Group Risk Management.

-The BSRC oversees the risk framework for liquidity, funding and capital risks at the Group level.
-The BSRC monitors and challenges the management of the risks addressed by the committee.
+The Group BSRC oversees the risk framework for liquidity, funding and capital risks at the Group level.
+The Group BSRC monitors and challenges the management of those risks.
+The committee includes members from Group Risk Management and observers from business units and CFO Area.

-Capital, liquidity and funding are all subject to regulatory requirements, and the ILAAP and the ICAAP serve as input for the annual SREP.
+Capital, liquidity and funding are all subject to regulatory requirements, and the ILAAP and the ICAAP serve as input for the annual Supervisory Review and Evaluation Process ("SREP").